Admission to undergraduate degree programs requires a High School Diploma or an equivalent

 * As per State of California BPPE directions, we'll not accept new enrollments for degree programs starting 7/29/2016 until we complete state required process

-* The High School is not affected by this arrangement and continues in its full capacity to accept students and grant High School Diploma as per LAUSD curriculum and rules.
+* The High School is not included in this arrangement and it continues in its full capacity to accept students and grant High School Diploma as per LAUSD curriculum and rules.

 * This arrangement doesn't affect the legality of any graduate or degrees granted before 7/29/2016

-* Records are at the corporate office located at 18345 Ventura Boulevard, Tarzana, CA 91356 and graduates can regularly order prints and authentication of their diplomas and/or transcripts through the same website and location.
+* Records are at the corporate office located at 18375 Collins Street, #112, Tarzana, CA 91356 and graduates can regularly order prints/authentication of their diplomas and/or transcripts through this website and corporate location.

 In addition to AUSTCís commitment to apply low cost tuition which is usually about 50% of regularly applied at most of the for-profit postsecondary educational facilities, AUSTC develops customized financial-aid packages based on studentís level of financial need, and the availability of allocated funds.